NCB John Henry Comstock Award

 - A cover letter detailing the nominee's goals and interests in entomology, and how the nominee’s current and past experiences relate to the success of these goals (strictly limited 2 pages double spaced);

 - Letter of support for candidacy from one (1) professional reference, such as the nominee’s PhD or Master’s advisor.
-Please request e-mail delivery of this letter directly to the chair of the NCB Student Awards Committee (either scanned signed document [PDF] or an unsigned Word document that uses the sender's e-mail to suffice as an endorsement).
-The current Chair of Student Awards can be found at the NCB page on Committees, currently at http://www.entsoc.org/northcentral/committees-branch-governing-documents-and-guidelines
+Please request e-mail delivery of this letter directly to the chair of the NCB Student Awards Committee Chair (Amit Sethi).
+Send either a scanned signed document [PDF] or an unsigned Word document that uses the sender's e-mail to suffice as an endorsement.

 - Photograph of the nominee (as a digital image file) suitable for a program booklet, that is at least 1" wide x 1-1/2" tall, black and white or color, with a minimum of 300 pixels per inch.